wangc86/blog/content/authors/ching/_index.md

 ---
 # Display name
-title: 呂學昊 James Lu
+title: 鍾佳欽 Chia-Chin Chung

 # Username (this should match the folder name)
 authors:
-- james
+- ching

-weight: 50
+weight: 18

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: B.S.
-Student
+role: M.S.
+Student (co-advised with Dr. Ling-Jyh Chen)

 # Organizations/Affiliations
 organizations: